The Gut and Psychology Syndrome (GAPS) Diet

 GAPS stands for Gut and Psychology Syndrome.
 The GAPS book spends lots of time explaining the gut-brain connection and how having a properly working digestive system is imperative for having good brain function and preventing/healing mental illnesses.
 The GAPS diet is the specific dietary protocol that rebuilds the gut lining.
-My e-book What Can I Eat Now? walks you through the first 30 days of the GAPS diet.

 The GAPS Diet has been used by thousands of families to stop the cycle of chronic illness that originates in the gut.
 These chronic illnesses range from eczema and other skin issues to anxiety to autism to food allergies.